TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-Inside the script we founded a interesting AD username and a password:
+Inside the script we founded an interesting AD username and a password:

 <br />